taosut/Stream-App/README.md

    *Note: test the code out in console by logging in and logging out via calling `gapi.auth2.getAuthInstance().signIn()` and etc.*

 10. Added `listen(this.onAuthChange)` to update the state variable 'isSignedIn' whenever the user signs in or signs out.

 11. Instead of showing status message, change the renderAuthButton() method to display appropriate buttons instead.

+12. Create click event handlers for the login and logout buttons.
+Create two methods call `onSignIn()` and `onSignOut()` where their definition invokes the google api to sign-in or sign-out.
+These methods are used in the ``onClick`` property of the buttons.
+Reminder to not include the parenthesis (example: `onClick="onSignIn"`) to avoid invoking this method upon loading on the screen.